tylerlewiscook/minimal-mistakes/_posts/2018-08-05-sgt-peppers-word-cloud.md

 ```
 I did some transformations like: removing punctuation, removing any numbers, and converting to lower case.
 Importantly, I also removed "stop words" (words like "the"), but I did not do any stemming.

-From there, I created the document-term matix, and then a few more lines of code produced the word cloud:
+From there, I created the document-term matix, and onlt a few more lines of code were needed to produce the word cloud.
+Note that I am only including words with a minimum frequency of five.
 ```
 dtm <- DocumentTermMatrix(sgtp)